scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 .. note::

-   Since refernce counting bugs are easy to create and hard to track down, anyone really needing to use the Python C-API should read the `section about objects, types and reference counts
+   Since reference counting bugs are easy to create and hard to track down, anyone really needing to use the Python C-API should read the `section about objects, types and reference counts
    <https://docs.python.org/2/c-api/intro.html#objects-types-and-reference-counts>`_